-There are often two Weber Flavorizer bar choices for Weber gas grills and sometimes a third.
+There are often two Flavorizer bar choices for Weber gas grills and sometimes a third.

-- The least expensive Weber Flavorizer bars are constructed from porcelain enameled steel.
+- The least expensive bars are constructed from porcelain enameled steel.
 These come with a two year warranty but usually last for at least five years.

-- The more expensive Weber Flavorizer bars are constructed from 18 gauge stainless steel.
+- The more expensive bars are constructed from 18 gauge stainless steel.
 These come with a five year warranty but usually last a few years longer.

 All three choices work equally well as far as enabling even heat distribution in your grill and preventing flare-ups.
 The main performance difference is how long they will last.
 Exactly how long the Weber Flavorizer bars will last depends upon how often you use your grill and whether or not you keep it covered.